Aircloak/aircloak/cloak/docs/anonymization.md

 - We compute the noise scale: `NoiseScale = max(TopAverage, 2 * GlobalAverage) = max(670, 2 * 505) = 1010`
 - We compute the final result: `Result = Sum + No * TopAverage + Nv * NoiseScale = 2020 + 3 * 670 + 0.5 * 1010 = 4535`.

+## Low-count filtering

+Some buckets are considered too small to report at all.
+These are ones that meet one of two conditions:

+1. They are smaller than a hard low bound (configurable).
+2. They are smaller than a random number chosen with a configurable mean and SD.

+"Smaller" here means that the buckets contain less unique user ids than the given number.
+Note that the random number is selected using the mechanism described in [Noise Layers](#noise_layers) so the configured SD is only the base SD per layer - the total SD will depend on the exact query.

+Data from all buckets discarded this way is aggregated into a single bucket and reported as a whole.
+Non-aggregated values in this bucket are suppressed (replaced with a `*` in the output).
+This bucket is also checked for low-count using the same procedure, and if it is found too small no data is reported.

 ## Fixed alignment

 Whenever the query includes an inequality on some columns we require that there